nateforsyth/nateforsyth.github.io/_posts/2019-04-08-upgrading-spfx-projects-to-1-8.md

 gulp build
 ~~~

-I was then left with a clean build sans errors - I was able to import any components I wanted from MS Office Fabric UI (which consequently is why I had to do the update from SPFx 1.4.1 in the first place.
+I was then left with a clean build sans errors - I was able to import any components I wanted from MS Office Fabric UI (which consequently is why I had to do the update from SPFx 1.4.1 in the first place).

 Job done - hope this helps others.